Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

 In almost every city, you can either purchase single-journey tickets or a travel card.
 Be sure to take the time to figure out which will be the most cost-effective for you by assessing how often you’re likely to use public transport.

-If you only expect to take the bus or metro to and from the train station, then you’re only going to need to buy a single ticket.
 However, if you intend to use it multiple times per day during your stay, then it will most likely make more sense to get a travel card.
 Each city’s pricing system is different, but information on costs are widely available online.

 The second aspect of transport you need to consider is inter-city/international travel.
 This can come in a few forms, the most common of which for European backpackers is the train.